clinicalml/realhumaneval/task_upload/tasks.md

 ### Tokenizer

+name: tokenizer

 Task description:
 ```
-In the code shown in the editor, is a class that implements a tokenizer.
-A tokenizer maps a set of individual words to a number.

-We have implemented a majority of the code but have not yet implemented the core functionality that creates the dictionary that maps words to ids, and ids to words.
+Your goal is to implement the  build_vocabulary method in the Tokenizer class provided.
+A tokenizer is an object that converts words to numerical IDs.

+Objective of build_vocabulary Method:

+The method's primary goal is to create two dictionaries: self.word_to_id and self.id_to_word.
+self.word_to_id should map each unique word in your corpus to a unique numerical identifier (ID).
+self.id_to_word is the reverse mapping, where each unique ID corresponds to a word.
+The method should only consider the most frequent words in the corpus, up to a limit specified by max_vocab_size.

 ```